 Technology plays an essential role in the Performance Partnerships® framework.

-Affiliate networks are broken down into two types: full-service and independent.
-Both types act as an intermediary between performance partners and brands.
-Affiliate networks are set up to handle the tracking and reporting of affiliates’ activities and automatically pay out commissions to them based on specific rules set by the brand.
+Both options below act as an intermediary between brands and their performance partners.
+Each are also set up to handle the tracking and reporting of partner activities and automatically pay out commissions to them based on the rules set by the brand.

-Many networks also host brands’ program creative (banners, links, etc.) and promote their program to a large pool of affiliates who are members of that network.
+Many networks also host the creative for the brand’s affiliate program (banners, links, etc.) as well as promote the brand’s affiliate program to a large pool of affiliates who are members of that network.
 For their services, affiliate networks primarily charge their clients a performance fee, which is typically a percentage of program revenue (e.g. 1-2%) or commissions paid to affiliates (e.g. 30%).